Responsible Employer

 Human Rights

 Introduced in 2014, the KION Group’s International Minimum Employment Standards (MES) Policy anchors generally recognized human rights standards and the core labor standards of the International Labor Organization (ILO) at the heart of all of the Group’s working relationships.
-It is essential that the Group scrutinizes its own conduct, identifies potential risks for employees, and monitors compliance with the standards it has set for itself.
+It is essential that the KION Group scrutinizes its own conduct, identifies potential risks for employees, and monitors compliance with the standards it has set for itself.
 To this end, the Group employs various active and passive monitoring mechanisms, such as checks on personal data and requested information; surveys conducted as part of audits by the Group’s internal audit department; and checks on information submitted via the KION compliance management system and the whistleblower hotline in particular.
-All employees and individuals, both external and internal to the company, are expected to report compliance-related matters and cases of non-compliance, including child labor, slavery, or human trafficking.
+All employees and individuals, both within and outside of the company, are expected to report compliance-related matters and cases of non-compliance, including child labor, slavery, and human trafficking.
+In 2024, mandatory e-learning was also introduced for all STILL employees worldwide.
+The main topics addressed were “Health and Safety,” “Fair Remuneration,” “German Supply Chain Act,” and “Reporting Violations.”

 STILL verifies the age of all job applicants prior to their recruitment by cross-checking this information against their social security number.
 STILL also has training and workplace safety teams in place to look after young employees.

 The KION Group sustainability report and data are reviewed annually by independent auditors.
 They also perform on-site inspections at different locations each year to verify that the data are correct and that all regulations are being observed.
-All sites underwent a human rights audit in 2023.
+All sites conducted a human rights audit during 2024.